When was the last time you stood up today?

 Eventually, I looked up, and it was 4 pm.
 I hadn’t eaten, peed, brushed my teeth, showered, or changed out of my flannel pants and t-shirt.

 Working from home?
 It was more like living at the office.

 The other thing I found myself doing was being super-vigilant with my emails and chats.
 I wanted to make sure people knew I was at work and thought that responding within 5 milliseconds of their query was the best way to do that.

-I had days where I was better at self-care and balance than others.
-But, there was always this nagging feeling that work was always there and that I always needed to be on the ball and quick to respond to every email at all times.
+I had days when I was better at self-care and balance than others.
+But, there was always this nagging feeling that work was always there and that I needed to be on the ball and quickly respond to every email.